 Having herpes could make it easier for someone to get or pass on HIV.
 But if HIV drugs have made your viral load undetectable then herpes or other infections don’t appear to make you more likely to pass on HIV.

-The herpes virus stays in your body for life but antiviral tablets stop blisters or make them heal more quickly, and can be used long-term to prevent symptoms.
+The herpes virus stays in your body for life but antiviral tablets can help prevent outbreaks, manage symptoms during an outbreak and make them heal more quickly if a recurrence appears.

 If blisters appear, pain-killing creams and bathing in salt water may help.